openmeteo/pthelma/doc/bitia.rst

-With the above configuration file, ``bitia`` will log information in the file specified by :confval:`logfile`.  :confval:`mask` defines the study area. ``bitia`` downloads time series and some other stuff from Enhydris, and caches it in files in :confval:`cache_dir`.
+With the above configuration file, ``bitia`` will log information in the file specified by :confval:`logfile`.  :confval:`mask` defines the study area, whose co-ordinates are in the reference system specified by :confval:`epsg`.  ``bitia`` downloads time series and some other stuff from Enhydris, and caches it in files in :confval:`cache_dir`.
 Its output is GeoTIFF files in :confval:`output_dir`, prefixed with :confval:`filename_prefix`.
 In this example, the output file will be named something like :file:`C:\\Somewhere\\BitiaOutput\\rainfall-2014-04-29-15-00.tif`.